Jiehua Chen

 uganda map

-I was working with Professor Vijay Modi and Professor Macartan Humphreys on a UN Millenium Villages Project, in which we are deploying energy-efficient stoves to needy villages in Uganda.
-This is a long-term project spanning several years.
+For my postdoc research, I worked with Professor Vijay Modi and Professor Macartan Humphreys on a UN Millenium Villages Project, in which we deployed energy-efficient stoves to needy villages in Uganda.
+This was a long-term project spanning several years.

 united nations logo

-My contributions include establishing logistics, negotiating with local peoples on-site, designing statistical experiments to quantitatively demonstrate the effectiveness of aid, and using math to optimize the dissemination of stoves.
+My contributions included establishing logistics, negotiating with local peoples on-site, designing statistical experiments to quantitatively demonstrate the effectiveness of aid, and using math to optimize the dissemination of stoves.

 Regression Models With Spatially Correlated Residuals; Applications to Chinese Economics